yellobyte/SoapESP32/README.md

 In case you use VSCode/PlatformIO:
 You are lucky.
-Simply add/remove global compiler options in your platformio.ini project file: build_flags =
+Simply add/remove global compiler options in your platformio.ini project file:

-  -D__GNU_VISIBLE		<-- this option will be passed on to compiler ;  -DUSE_ETHERNET		<-- but not this one
+build_flags = -D__GNU_VISIBLE, -DUSE_ETHERNET

 ## Doc

 Folder "doc" contains log files showing Serial Monitor output of different core debug levels of the various examples and of my ESP32-Radio with integrated SoapESP32.
 They might help you in adding this lib to your project.

 After merging this library with an existing ESP32-Radio I have it running for a few month now without any problems.
-No need to fiddle around with SD cards anymore.
+No need to fiddle around with SD cards anymore. :-)

 The lib is not perfect but I hope you might find it useful.

-Have fun
+Have fun!

 Thomas J. <yellobyte@bluewin.ch>